Warning! This is a real-life story of how being a parent makes you more productive! 😉

 The sheer amount of tasks pushes me to be more productive, whether I like it or not.

 (Don’t get me wrong, I’m not talking about “Don’t have kids” here.
 Having at least one child is a complete life changing, wonderful event, which truly transforms you as a person.
 It has many beautiful sides, but the truth is it also brings a lot of work and worries, too.)

-Even though we all know there are exactly 24 hours in each day, after having children, I value those same hours way more.
+Even though we all know there are exactly 24 hours in each and every day, after having children, I value those same hours way more.

 Who knows what (additional unplanned tasks) will tomorrow bring (you never know that with the kids; one day they’re fine, the next they have a fever).